jondkelley/python_resume/README.md

 ### The showcase

 This repository is a showcase around docker, kubernetes, python, flask, markdown, json, REST and sidecars to make a very simple app serve my resume.
-From `Makefile` to production you'll see how I've deployed my website, and the Flask app I wrote lives in the center of all of this.
-My flask app even permits [being updated](https://jon-kelley.com/resume/update) from the `resume.json` in this repository after it's been built to make dynamic updates post-deployment easier.
+From `Makefile` to production you'll see how I've deployed my website, and the Flask app I wrote is the centerpiece here.
+My flask app permits [being updated](https://jon-kelley.com/resume/update) from the `resume.json` in this repository after it's been built to make dynamic updates post-deployment easier.

 ### My resume